NSBHS-Programming-Club/nsbhsProgClub/simpleQuery/README.md

 # SimpleQuery

-Use SQL-like syntax to query our your JOSN database.
+Use SQL-like syntax to query our your JSON database.

 ### How to use